 Hannah Coleman is a Superstition Review's fiction editor for Issues 29 and 28.
 She is a Junior at Arizona State University and is pursuing a major in English with a focus on Literature.
 After graduation, Hannah plans to pursue her passion for writing as well as a career in editing and publishing.

 Kate Rieger is a part of the social media team for Issue 30.
-She was also on the social media team for Issue 29 and was previously the Advertising Coordinator for Issue 28.
-She is a junior enrolled at Barrett, The Honors College at Arizona State University.
-She is double-majoring in Communication and Film Studies.
-Kate also works as a Writing Mentor at ASU's Writers' Studio.
-Post-graduation, she plans to attend law school to pursue a career in international law.
+She was also on the social media team for Issue 29 and was the advertising coordinator for Issue 28.
+Kate is a senior at Barrett, The Honors College and is double-majoring in Communication and Film Studies.
+In addition, she is a Writing Mentor at ASU's Writers' Studio.
+After graduation, she plans to attend law school to pursue a career in international law.

 Patrick De Leon is the Poetry Editor for Issue 29.
 He is a senior at Arizona State University, majoring in English with a focus on poetry and a minor in Art History.
 In addition to being a full-time student, Patrick work for Mary Lou Fulton Teacher’s College here at ASU where he coordinates Internship programs for Educational Studies students.
 He plans on pursing his MFA in Creative Writing after graduation.

-Taylor Dilger is the blog editor for Issue 29.
+Taylor Dilger is the Blog Editor for Issue 29.
 She is a senior at ASU majoring in English and minoring in Media Analysis.
-After graduating, she plans to pursue a master's degree and work in publishing.
+After graduating, she plans to work in publishing.

 Teri McConnell is the content coordinator for Issue 29.
 She is a senior at ASU majoring in English: Creative Writing.
 After graduating, she plans to pursue a career writing fiction and working in publishing.